Note

 "KMS_HOST": "TEST_SERVER", // KMS address

-"ROOT_CERT": "TEST_CERT", // certificate public key
+"ROOT_CERT": "TEST_CERT", // public key of the certificate

-"PRIVATE_KEY": "TEST_PKEY", // certificate private key
+"PRIVATE_KEY": "TEST_PKEY", // private key of the certificate

-"PRIVATE_KEY_PHRASE": "TEST_PHRASE", // certificate private key password
+"PRIVATE_KEY_PHRASE": "TEST_PHRASE", // password of the certificate private key

 "SCENE": "HK", // scenario.
-Valid values: HK, ANT, HK_SM, and ANT_SM
+Valid values: HK, ANT, HK_SM, and ANT_SM.

 "KEY_NAME": "TEST_NAME", // key name